tragisch/PlotGraphviz.jl/README.md

 ## Comments

-Open issues
+Open issues:
 - Not all test graphs are imported correcty.
-- Performance issues has to be solved
+- Performance issues have to be solved.
 - Design Patterns and Best Practices to be implemented.
 - **Tests** are missing!